ukinti/garnet/readme.rst

 .. code:: python

-    from pomegranate import MessageText, TelegramClient
+    from garnet import MessageText, TelegramClient
     bot = TelegramClient.from_env().start_as_bot()

     # // our code here //